h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_3_explanation.md

 ## Key Insights

-### Geometric Interpretation
+### Geometric Approach to Support Vector Identification
-- **Support vectors** are the data points that lie exactly on the margin boundaries
+- **Distance-based analysis**: Support vectors are typically the points closest to the opposite class
-- The **margin** is the distance between the decision boundary and the closest points from each class
+- **Convex hull analysis**: Support vectors lie on the boundary of the convex hull of their class
-- Only support vectors contribute to the weight vector (non-zero $\alpha_i$ values)
+- **Pen-and-paper method**: Calculate pairwise distances between classes to identify closest pairs
-- The weight vector $\mathbf{w}$ is perpendicular to the decision boundary
+- **Verification**: Geometric predictions can be verified using hyperplane constraint analysis

 ### Mathematical Properties
 - **KKT conditions** ensure optimality of the solution